Black Friday electronic drum set deals 2024: How to shop and the biggest early e-kit bargains

 When do the Black Friday e-kit deals start?

-For 2023, the Black Friday electronic drum set deals will officially arrive on Friday November 24 - that's the day right after Thanksgiving and less than a month before Christmas Day (check out our drummer's gift guide for more inspiration).
-The deals will extend across that weekend (also know as Cyber Weekend), before finishing with a final flurry of Cyber Monday electronic drum set deals on Monday 27 November.
+For 2024, the Black Friday electronic drum set deals will officially arrive on Friday November 29 - that's the day right after Thanksgiving and less than a month before Christmas Day (check out our drummer's gift guide for more inspiration).
+The deals will extend across that weekend (also known as Cyber Weekend), before finishing with a final flurry of Cyber Monday electronic drum set deals on Monday 2 December.

-Previous experience tells us that the deals won't be isolated to just this four day period though.
-Many of the best Black Friday electronic drum set deals will emerge in the weeks leading up to the big day itself - in the past we've seen some land as early as October, so keep your eyes peeled.
-But the good money will be on major brands dropping their sales 1-2 weeks out from Black Friday itseld.
+Previous experience tells us that the deals won't be isolated to just this four-day period though.
+Many of the best Black Friday electronic drum set deals will emerge in the weeks leading up to the big day itself - in the past we've seen some land as early as October, so it's well worth looking out for deals ahead of the main event.
+But the good money will be on major brands dropping their sales 1-2 weeks out from Black Friday itself.

-And if you miss out on a great deal during Cyber Weekend itself, many deals stick around for a while after the event, too.
+If you miss out on a great deal during Cyber Weekend itself, many deals stick around for a while after the event, too.
+Sometimes as much as a week later.

 What deals can I expect?

 We’ll be keeping a close eye on the big music retailers throughout October and November.
-Based on last year's evidence, the Guitar Center Black Friday deals, Sweetwater Black Friday sales, and Musician's Friend Black Friday deals will be the key places to spot a killer electronic drum set deal.
-Amazon is worth keeping tabs on, too; they have upped their game in the e-kit price-cutting battle in recent years.
+Based on last year's evidence, the Guitar Center Black Friday deals, Sweetwater Black Friday sales, and Musician's Friend Black Friday deals will be the key places to spot a killer electronic drum set deal if you're based in the US.
+Amazon is worth keeping tabs on, too; they have upped their game in the e-kit price-cutting battle in recent years and host all the biggest brands, including Roland and Alesis.

 In terms of the electronic drum set brands who consistently throw their hat into the Black Friday ring, Roland and Alesis are the top of the tree, with discounts to be found across almost their entire ranges, and at most retailers.
 So, whether you want money off a killer budget kit like Roland's TD-07DMK, or you're hoping to score a chunky discount off a top-end Roland VAD kit, you should be in luck come Black Friday.

-We always hold out hope to see money off Yamaha's awesome DTX series drums, particularly the new DTX 6 and 10 kits, however they don't often do e-kit discounts at this time of year.
-That said, last year if you bought a Yammy kit you got three months of Melodics online drum lessons thrown in, so there was some extra value added, even if you weren't saving any cash.
+We always hold out hope to see money off Yamaha's awesome DTX series drums too, particularly the new DTX 6 and 10 kits, however they don't often do e-kit discounts at this time of year.
+Last year they broke the mould, knocking a good chunk of change off a few kits, whilst in the past Yamaha has offered free subscription to Melodics online drum lessons thrown in (up to 3 months), so there was some extra value added, even if you weren't saving any cash.

 In terms of the types of deals to look out for, great deals come in all shapes and sizes...

-• Single item - A single product or plugin with a great discount
+• Single item - A single product with a great discount

 • Site-wide discounts - A single discount percentage on a large range of products across a site